JohnGaltJD/Solo-Olympus/HOSTING.md

    - After DNS propagation (may take 24-48 hours), visit your domain
    - Test all features work correctly
    - Test on different devices and browsers
+   - Be sure to check the new login page (`login.html`) functions correctly

 ## Option 2: Free Hosting (Quick Setup)